OpenAddressesUK/theodolite/app/views/static/mission.md

 There’s still much to do.

-We need to develop our services into things that we are happy to call Beta and eventually Live, increase our address list, add more trialists, develop additional services, grow our community and find more sponsorship so that we are ready to take on new challenges.
+We'd like to expand our current services and develop new ones, increase our address list, sign up new trialists, grow our community and secure further sponsorship to bring our services into Beta.

 Open Addresses is wholly owned by the not-for-profit [Open Data Institute](https://theodi.org/).
 We have to create revenues and sponsorship to sustain our operations but will always make the bulk address data available to download in full, for free as open data.